samsrf/samsrf/ReadMe.md

 involved algorithms for fitting population receptive fields or connective fields using reverse correlation combined with posthoc fitting of correlation profiles.

-For fitting forward-model pRFs we now added the Hooke-Jeeves pattern-search fit as a faster alternative to the Nelder-Mead algorithm (fminsearch).
-This algorithm necessitates some changes to how polar grid pRF work & therefore justifies a new main release.
-However, you can still conduct the same analyses as in version 7 and the two versions are fully compatible.
+For fitting forward-model pRFs we added the option to use Hooke-Jeeves pattern-search as a faster alternative to the Nelder-Mead algorithm (fminsearch).
+This algorithm performs well for standard 2D pRF models but YMMV.
+By default we still use the Nelder-Mead algorithm & you can conduct the exact same analyses as in version 7.

 ------